michalgwo/michalgwo/README.md

 Android Developer
 -----------------

 I've been coding since I was 12.
 I started with HTML, CSS, and PHP.
 After some time I switched to Java and in 2018 started to develop native Android apps.
-In the meantime, I was also learning how to build mobile games with Unity and C#.
+In the meantime, I was also learning how to build mobile games with Unity, C# and Blender.
 In 2022 I switched to Kotlin.

 * 🌍  I'm based in Rzeszów, Poland
 * 🚀  I'm currently working on [Blue Thread](http://play.google.com/store/apps/details?id=com.bluethread.bluethread)